raibisch/M5IsobusVT/README.md

 Don't add M5Stack as external lib, because there are some changes to the original lib.

 ### PlatformIO and Arduino-IDE
-Projekt was build and testet with PlatformIO, for Arduino-IDE we will add in future som extra infos.
+Projekt was build and testet with PlatformIO, for Arduino-IDE we will add in future some extra infos.

-...there will be more documentation in near future ;-)
+...still a first apha-version...there will be more documentation in near future ;-)